Photo by Andy Goodwin

 improvisations shift between aggressive and cool playing.
-In speaking of Lark, jazz icon Clark Terry says: “He’s a very good trumpet player, a very good musician.
+In speaking of Lark, jazz icon Clark Terry stated: “He’s a very good trumpet player, a very good musician.
 He’s paid his reviews by print and electronic media.
 Recently released on the Jazzed Media label is the critically acclaimed compact disc recording Sweet Return (Jazzed Media JM1068), by Bob The Bob Lark/Phil Woods Quintet.
-This follows the success of a series of recordings including those by The Bob Lark/Phil Woods Quintet, and Bob Lark and Friends, with He is an exclusive Yamaha Performing Artist.
+This follows the success of a series of recordings Jazzed Media label, including those by The Bob Lark/Phil Woods Quintet, and Bob Lark He is an exclusive Yamaha Performing Artist.